-I want to tell my parents how well I’m doing-but they are too busy.
+I want to tell my parents how well I’m doing-but they are

 Ah I did it already.
 Just that quickly.
-Condemned them and myself in one sentence.
+Condemned them and

-To see both sides of the coin they probably have no idea why I keep calling and actually are busy.
-But not ‘too busy for me’ as that sentence above inferred.
+I keep calling and actually are busy.
+But not ‘too busy for me’ as that

 But honestly I don’t think they’d get it anyway.